DITO TELECOMMUNITY CORPORATION

 • identifying, investigating, or preventing fraud or other misconduct; and

 2. Our subsidiaries and affiliates with whom you have also signed up with.
-We do so only to improve our operations as well those of our subsidiaries and affiliates.
+We do so only to improve our operations as well as those of our subsidiaries and affiliates.
 For example, we can study your use of our products and services as well as that of our subsidiaries and affiliates to create product and service bundles that would meet your needs.

 3. Other companies to whom you have also given consent for us to share information with.
-For example, when you sign up for products and services by other companies, they may request your data from us in for them to validate your identity; and
+For example, when you sign up for products and services by other companies, they may request your data from us for them to validate your identity; and

 4. Government, supervisory, judicial authorities.
 To comply with our own legal and regulatory obligations, we may disclose your personal data to the appropriate government, supervisory, and judicial authorities such as: